apache/lucene/lucene/MIGRATE.md

 Rather than using `setSort()` to change sort values, you should instead create a new Sort instance with the new values.

+## Taxonomy-based faceting uses more modern encodings (LUCENE-9450, LUCENE-10062, LUCENE-10122)

+The side-car taxonomy index now uses doc values for ord-to-path lookup (LUCENE-9450) and parent lookup (LUCENE-10122) instead of stored fields and positions (respectively).
+Document ordinals are now encoded with `SortedNumericDocValues` instead of using a custom (v-int) binary format.
+Performance gains have been observed with these encoding changes, but to benefit from them, users must create a new index using 9.x (it is not sufficient to reindex documents against an existing 8.x index).
+In order to remain backwards-compatible with 8.x indexes, the older format is retained until a full rebuild is done.

+Additionally, `OrdinalsReader` (and sub-classes) have been marked `@Deprecated` as custom binary encodings will not be supported for Document ordinals in 9.x onwards (`SortedNumericDocValues` are used out-of-the-box instead).